 1. Antivirus has provided user data in the past

 One of the biggest privacy scandals of 2020 was when it was discovered that Avast sells its users' information to third parties.
-Avast's tracking data was anonymized, but the companies that bought the data could compare the clicks to some activity history and determine exactly who was behind the anonymity.
+Avast tracking data was anonymous, but the companies that bought the data could compare clicks to an activity history and pinpoint who is behind the anonymity.

-These scandals have been observed to occur in free antiviruses because that's how these companies make money – by selling their users' information to interested third parties.
+These scandals have been observed to occur in free antiviruses because this is how these companies make money - selling their users' information to interested third parties.

 2. Antivirus can scan HTTPS data